1. Walk plenty.

 No, you’re not eating for 2.
 But you do need to eat more and better than you usually do.
 Once again, more AND BETTER.
 This means you need to cut out some junk and add in some extra whole natural foods to your diet.
 How do you do this?
 Quite simple, actually.
 Take an account of all the junk foods and empty calories you eat everyday.
 Drop that by however much you’re able to.
 If you can drop all of it, that’s just aces!
 This will mean you’re eating lesser than before and you’ll be hungrier.
 So fill up that void with other healthful foods.
 For starters, get about 3 cups of cooked vegetables and about 1 gram of protein for every kilo of your bodyweight everyday.
 If you’re hungry after that, feel free to add in some starchy goodness in the form of homemade traditional comfort foods like daal chawal, thayir saadam, biryani, ghee dosa or whatever else makes you feel warm.

 Hip mobility is something you need during delivery.
 Women, in general, have better hip mobility than men, precisely for childbearing purposes.
-But our sedentary lifestyle has make your hips less open and mobile than they need to be.
+But the sedentary lifestyle has made hips less open and mobile than they need to be.
 So work on opening and mobilizing your hips.
 And one of the simplest ways to do that is by squatting.

 Squats are one of the most basic human movements.
 When executed properly, they are extremely safe too.
 So keep the load light or don’t use a load, but squat and work on keeping your hips mobile throughout pregnancy.